 We have a significant amount of indebtedness.
-As of December 31, 2011, we had total indebtedness of \$3,378.6 million and we would have been able to borrow an additional \$400.0 million under the revolving portion of ATI's Senior Secured Credit Facility, less \$30.8 million of offsetting outstanding letters of credit.
+As of December 31, 2011 after giving effect to the amendment to the Senior Secured Credit Facility, we had total indebtedness of \$3,378.6 million and we would have been able to borrow an additional \$400.0 million under the revolving portion of ATI's Senior Secured Credit Facility, less \$30.8 million of offsetting outstanding letters of credit.
 As of December 31, 2011, ATI had no outstanding borrowings against the revolving credit facility.
-Of our total indebtedness at December 31, 2011, \$2,594.9 million consists of the term loans under ATI's Senior Secured Credit Facility, which mature in 2014; \$309.8 million consists of the 11.0% Senior Notes; \$471.3 million consists of the 7.125% senior notes due 2019, or the 7.125% Senior Notes; and 200 million yen (approximately \$2.6 million) consists of Japanese Yen denominated unsecured short-term notes.
+Of our total indebtedness at December 31, 2011, \$2,594.9 million consists of the term loans under ATI's Senior Secured Credit Facility, approximately \$801.0 million of which matures in 2017 and the remaining balance of which matures in 2014; \$309.8 million consists of the 11.0% Senior Notes; \$471.3 million consists of the 7.125% senior notes due 2019, or the 7.125% Senior Notes; and 200 million yen (approximately \$2.6 million) consists of Japanese Yen denominated unsecured short-term notes.
 For a complete description of the terms of the Senior Secured Credit Facility and the 11.0% Senior Notes, the Senior Toggle Notes and the 7.125% Senior Notes, which collectively we refer to as the Senior Notes, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Description of the Senior Secured Credit Facility and -Description of the Senior Notes."